Nanuit Itillinga National Wildlife Area: People and culture

 There is a rich history within the peoples of Nunavut.
-The ancestors of the Inuit can be traced to over 8,500 years ago, spanning everywhere from the Northern coast of Alaska to the west coasts of Nunavut.
+The ancestors of the Inuit can be traced to over 8,500 years ago, spanning everywhere from the northern coast of Alaska to the west coasts of Nunavut.
 Methods of oral tradition, where stories of the past, present, and future are told to each generation, preserve the history and culture of the Inuit.
 Bathurst Island, home of Polar Bear Pass National Wildlife Area, is part of the Arctic Archipelago and the Qikiqtaaluk Region of Nunavut.
-About thirteen communities reside in the Qikiqtaaluk Region, with around 10 communities historically depending on the harvest of caribou.
-As the community of Inuit peoples expanded their land use, development of new knowledge, skills, and technology on hunting marine animals took place during the winter, when the water in the north would become frozen over.
+About thirteen communities reside in the Qikiqtaaluk, with around 10 communities historically depending on the harvest of caribou.
+As the community of Inuit expanded their land use, development of new knowledge, skills, and technology on the hunting of marine animals took place during the winter, when the water in the north would become frozen over.
 While using other methods for food, such as fishing and catching birds, the caribou found in Nunavut provide most food, clothing, and shelter for the more inland communities.